Isidro Rodriguez (politician): Personal life

-Rodriguez is the son of the late senator Eulogio Rodriguez.
+Rodriguez was the son of the late senator Eulogio A. Rodriguez, Sr..

-In 1941, he married future mayor of Quezon City Adelina Santos and they have 10 children including Isidro Jr. and Adelina.
+In 1941, he married future mayor of Quezon City Adelina G. Santos-Rodriguez and they have 10 children including Isidro Jr. and Adelina.
+He also have one daughter with his former partner Muzowa Lokeko Tiuo from the Democratic Republic of the Congo.

 Isidro Jr. or Jun is a former member of Philippine House of Representatives representing the second district of Rizal from 1998-2007 and again from 2010-2019 and Adelina Rodriguez Zaldarriaga or Deline also served as House member from the same district from 2007 to 2010.

 Death

 Rodriguez died due to heart failure while being confined at the National Kidney and Transplant Institute on March 9, 1992.